wapdat/data-sanitiser/README.md

 # What is Personal and Private Data?

-Here's the thing - there is no difinitive list, at one level it is intuitively obvious, but there is no "Periodic Table" of personal data.
+Here's the thing - there is no exhaustive list.
+At one level it is intuitive, but at best the guidance you will read is "data like examples a, b, c is personal/private/sensitive data".
+NIST in the US and the ICO in the UK provide such examples.
+(I'm working on the "periodic table" of personal, private and sensitive data)

 This code will not exhaustively sanitise all Personal and Private Data because the definition of Personal and Private Data is not a definitive list.
 GDPR language is intentionally descriptive not definitive.
 It's a truism - how can you exhaustively identify things you can't define.